What are the Most Common Mistakes Made When Fundraising

-- without volunteers it can be hard to run a fundraising campaign.
-Make sure you appreciate and thank all those who can volunteer to help with the fundraiser.
+Without volunteers it can be hard to run a fundraising campaign.
+Make sure you appreciate and thank all those who volunteer to help with the fundraiser.
 Remember volunteers will be able to bring different qualities to the fundraiser.
 Appreciate every bit of help.

 Targeting the same supporters.

-Not realizing how much time and money is required to run complex fundraisers.
+Not realising how much time and money is required to run complex fundraisers.

 Only asking for cash donations.